Other Versions

 Then there is ProFind.
 It has a lot of features I have long planned for FAF, such as caching the file system contents for faster lookup and AppleScript support.

 If you want to search for your documents mainly for their textual content, especially if it's formatted text from Word, Pages, Excel, or in a PDF, take a look at HoudahSpot and Tembo.
-While they relies on the Spotlight engine, they give you more control over the search, similar to FAF, and also display the found items much better.
+While they rely on the Spotlight engine, they give you more control over the search, similar to FAF, and also display the found items much better.

 For searching file servers, especially in larger (business) network environments, have a look at FotTrot Search.
 It's costly but may be better suited for professional use as it lets you search document content quite fast and efficiently (it's actually using Spotlight's importer technology to scan the server contents).

 To see which files, applications and folders occupy the most space on your disk (FAF can't search for app sizes, only for regular file sizes), consider DaisyDisk.
-Or get the Finder extension FileUtils - you may even use it within FAF.
+Or get the Finder extension FileUtils - you can even use it within FAF.

 And if you're using Microsoft Windows, check out Everything by voidtools.